yuce/erlang-vscode/README.md

 * 2016-02-16: Added experimental support for auto-completion of Erlang standard library modules.
 (*Currenty only for stdlib application modules*).
-Enable it with setting `erlang.enableExperimentalAutoComplete` in your user settings.
+Enable it with setting `erlang.enableExperimentalAutoComplete` in your user settings and restart VSCode.

 ## Features